kirara-research/astool/README.md

   - `-m/--master [version]` - Use the specified master databases.
 If this is not given, it'll use the current version from the astool memo.
   - `-n/--dry-run` - Don't delete anything.
 Note that this is a different long option from pkg_sync.
-  - `-g/--lang [language]`: Use the specified language's asset database.
+  - `-g/--lang [language]` - Use the specified language's asset database.

 ### astool_extra (Data Extraction)